Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Results

 The root mean squared error (RMSE) of the state estimations given by different nonlinear KFs are shown in Figs. \ref{exp_3D}–\ref{exp_battery}.
 In all figures, different types of nonlinear KFs are represented by different colors and markers, and the old and new frameworks are represented by dotted lines and solid lines, respectively.
 The x-axis represents the standard deviations of the measurements.
 The root mean squared error is calculated from the estimation errors in 10,000 simulations.
 The estimation error is calculated as the difference between the estimated state and the true state at the end of the final iteration of each simulation.
-Note that we only showed the RMSE of two representative states for systems with more than two states.
+Note that we only show the RMSE of two representative states for systems with more than two states.
 For example, in 3D target tracking, the six states are the object’s speed and position along the three axes, and Fig. \ref{exp_3D} examines the object’s speed and position estimation accuracy along the x-axis.
 As can be seen from the five figures, the simulation results are very similar to each other.
-Therefore, only the results of the first task, 3D target tracking, are analyzed in depth in this section.
+Therefore, we mainly analyze the first application, 3D target tracking, in depth in this section.

 As shown in Fig. \ref{exp_3D}–\ref{exp_battery}, the proposed framework (solid lines) significantly improves the accuracy of all types of nonlinear KFs.
 The improvement becomes stronger as the measurement noise becomes smaller.
 This result aligns with our expectations because the proposed framework only changes how the measurements are used in the nonlinear KF, and the estimations will rely more on the measurements instead of system knowledge as the measurement noise decreases.
 For all these applications, when the standard deviations of the measurements are small, the RMSE of all four types of nonlinear KFs can usually be reduced by more than an order of magnitude, which is a significant improvement.